istio/istio.io/content/en/blog/2026/istio-network-security-flat-networks-ambient-mode/index.md

 There are two ways to run Istio.
 The traditional model injects a small proxy (called a sidecar) into every pod.
 Every service gets its own proxy, which handles encryption and policy enforcement for that service.

 We chose the newer approach:**Istio Ambient Mode**.
 Instead of a proxy per pod, Ambient runs a single shared component called ztunnel on each node.
-It handles the same job (encrypting traffic, enforcing identity) but does it at the node level rather than inside every individual pod.
+It handles the same job (encrypting traffic, enforcing identity) but operates strictly at the Layer 4 (L4) transport layer, running at the node level rather than inside every individual pod.

 | Feature | Sidecar Mode | Ambient Mode |
 |---|---|---|